chicagoquant/chicagoquant.github.io/cheat-cpp.md

   double operator()(double a, double b) const              // const callable, unless mutable lambda { return a+b+x+y; }

-  // oh i get it now, this is so that it can be implicitly
+  // oh i get it now, this is so that it can be implicitly converted to std::function
   // not really necessary, this is getting generated when I assign lambda to a std::function using retType = double (*)(double, double);
   constexpr operator retType() const noexcept { return invoke; }